Sosúa

-Sosúa is a beach town in the Puerto Plata province of the Dominican Republic.
-Located approximately 4 mi from the Gregorio Luperón International Airport in San Felipe de Puerto Plata.
+Sosúa is a beach town in the Puerto Plata province of the Dominican Republic approximately 4 mi from the Gregorio Luperón International Airport in San Felipe de Puerto Plata.

-The town is divided into three sectors: El Batey, which is the main tourist section and on the east side of the main beach (Playa Sosúa), Los Charamicos, on the west end of the beach and past that, heading north toward the airport, is Sosúa Abajo.
+The town is divided into three sectors: El Batey, which is the main tourist section and on the east side of the main beach (Playa Sosúa); Los Charamicos, on the west end of the beach; north of them, toward the airport, is Sosúa Abajo.

-Sosua is accessed primarily by Camino Cinco, or Highway 5, which runs the country's North coastline.
+Sosua is accessed primarily by Camino Cinco, or Highway 5, which runs the country's northern coastline.

 History

-The town of Sosúa was officially founded by Jewish settlers (see Dominican Jews) who were fleeing from Nazi Germany.
+The town of Sosúa was officially founded by Jewish refugees fleeing from Nazi Germany.
 At the 1938 Evian Conference, Rafael Trujillo offered to accept up to 100,000 Jewish refugees; about 800 German and Austrian Jewish refugees received visas issued by the Dominican government between 1940 and 1945 and settled in Sosúa.
 An agreement was made between Trujillo and Jewish businessmen in New York City.
 The government provided the settlers with land and resources with which they created a food factory and company named Productos Sosúa still in existence today.

-Descendants of the original Jewish settlers still live in Sosúa, among them is the former mayor Ilana Neumann.
+Descendants of the original Jewish settlers still live in Sosúa; among them is the former mayor Ilana Neumann.
 They remain an important segment of the community and maintain a synagogue and a museum.

 Most of the descendants of the refugees have migrated to the United States.
-Some families remained and established inns and bed and breakfasts which were first visited by former refugees.
+Some families remained and established inns and bed and breakfasts, which were first visited by former refugees.

-The town
+Description

 Sosúa Abajo, which translates roughly to "Lower Sosúa", is located on the western side of Sosúa in a valley nearby a river that flows into Sosúa Bay.
 Mainly a rural area of Sosúa, Sosúa Abajo houses many of the workers who commute to the El Batey area, nearby Cabarete Bay and Playa Dorada.

-The Barrio of Los Charamicos is situated between El Batey and Abajo, and is a densely populated urban area known for its nightlife, dancing, and bar scene.
+The Barrio of Los Charamicos, between El Batey and Abajo, is a densely populated urban area known for its nightlife, dancing, and bar scene.